kianweelee/Edator/README.md

 2. One Way ANOVA for numerical-categorical variables
 3. Chi-Square test for categorical-categorical variables

-Using itertools.combinations, I identify every possible combinations among numerical-numcerical variables, numerical-categorical variables and categorical-categorical variables.
+Using itertools.combinations, I identify every possible combinations among numerical-numerical variables, numerical-categorical variables and categorical-categorical variables.
 I then apply the correlation test based on the criteria I have set above.

 ### Plots
 For plots, I created: